 Helpful Hint

-This is a brownie helpful hint.
+This is a helpful brownie hint.
 If they are not releasing easily from the pan, use a PLASTIC knife to run around your brookie to get it out of the muffin tin.
 For some reason plastic knives are the best to cut around brownies.
-Plus they save your pans!
+Plus, they save your pans!

 When I make these, I end up having 18 brookies.
 If you are a little less generous with the brownie batter, I'm sure you could stretch it to 24.